MiCyg/MatrixSpy/README.md

-# Speaker recognition on Raspberry Pi
+# Speaker recognition using GE2E